Shokhrukhbek Abdulazizov

 Shokhrukh Abdulazizov is a taekwondo fighter from Uzbekistan.

 He competed in the 2009 Asian Championships in Kish Island and the 2010 World Taekwondo Junior Championships in Tijuana.
-In the latter competition he made it to the quarter finals where he lost to the Croatian athlete Tin Solenicki.
+In the latter competition he made it to the quarterfinals where he lost to the Croatian athlete Tin Solenicki.

 In 2012, he finished third in the men's featherweight class at the 7th Korea Open International Taekwondo Championships.